 |Case Leaders:||Salvatore J. Graziano, Jeroen van Kwawegen, Jeremy P. Robinson, Rebecca E. Boon|

-|Case Team:||R. Ryan Dykhouse, Larry Hosmer, Steve Imundo, Andrew Boruch, Ryan Candee, Brian Chau|
+|Case Team:||Andrew Boruch, Ryan Candee, Ryan McCurdy, Brian Chau|

-This is a securities fraud class action filed on behalf of all persons or entities who purchased or otherwise acquired publicly-traded common stock of Symantec Corporation (“Symantec” or the “Company”) during the period the period from May 11, 2017, to August 2, 2018, inclusive (the “Class Period”), and who were damaged thereby (the “Class”).
+This is a securities fraud class action filed on behalf of all persons or entities who purchased or otherwise acquired publicly-traded common stock of Symantec Corporation (“Symantec” or the “Company”) during the period from May 11, 2017, to August 2, 2018, inclusive (the “Class Period”), and who were damaged thereby (the “Class”).
 The action alleges claims pursuant to Sections 10(b), 20(a), and 20A of the Securities Exchange Act of 1934 against Symantec, the world’s largest provider of cyber security software and services, and its former Chief Executive Officer, Gregory S. Clark.

-On May 10, 2018, the truth began to emerge when Symantec announced that the Audit Committee of the Board of Directors had commenced an internal investigation into the Company’s accounting practices due to concerns raised by a whistleblower, that the Company had contacted the Securities and Exchange Commission regarding the matter, and that in light of the pending internal investigation Symantec would not be timely filing its annual report.
+On May 10, 2018, Symantec announced that the Audit Committee of the Board of Directors had commenced an internal investigation into the Company’s accounting practices due to concerns raised by a whistleblower, that the Company had contacted the Securities and Exchange Commission regarding the matter, and that in light of the pending internal investigation Symantec would not be timely filing its annual report.
 On this news, Symantec’s stock price plummeted from $29.18 per share on May 10, 2018 to $19.52 per share on May 11, 2018, over 33%, erasing roughly $6 billion of market capitalization.
 On August 2, 2018, after the market closed, Symantec filed a report with the SEC, disclosing that the Audit Committee’s investigation was “ongoing” and applied specifically to Symantec’s reported fourth quarter of fiscal year 2018 results.
 On August 3, 2018, Symantec’s share price fell by a further $1.63, or approximately 8%.

 On December 26, 2018, Defendants moved to dismiss to the Complaint.
 After full briefing, the Court heard argument at a hearing in San Francisco on January 31, 2019.
 On June 14, 2019, the Court dismissed the Complaint, granting Lead Plaintiff leave to file a motion to amend.
 Lead Plaintiff filed its Motion for Leave to File a First Amended Complaint on July 11, 2019.
 On July 16, 2019, after Lead Plaintiff filed its Motion, the Court unsealed certain relevant documents in a related derivative action.
 On July 23, 2019, Lead Plaintiff filed an Amended Motion for Leave to File a First Amended Complaint to include relevant information from said documents and other additional relevant facts uncovered in connection with Lead Plaintiff’s further investigation.
 The Court held a hearing on September 26 and granted Lead Plaintiff’s motion on October 2, 2019, sustaining Plaintiffs’ claims against Symantec and its former CEO and ordering Defendants to answer those claims.
 Lead Plaintiff filed its First Amended Complaint on October 11, 2019 to conform the pleading to the Court’s October 2 opinion.
-Defendants answered the complaint on November 7, 2019, and the case is now in discovery.
+Defendants answered the complaint on November 7, 2019, and the case proceeded to discovery.
 Additionally, the parties completed briefing on Plaintiff’s motion for class certification on March 13, 2020.

 On May 8, 2020, the Court granted Plaintiff’s motion for class certification in full, certifying the entire Class for the Class Period.
 Beginning on June 19, 2020, potential members of the Class were mailed a Notice of Pendency of Class Action and had the opportunity to request exclusion from the Class by August 25, 2020.
 On September 14, 2020, the parties engaged in a Court-ordered mediation process before the Honorable Donna M. Ryu, which did not result in a settlement at that time.
 Fact discovery concluded on January 29, 2021, and Plaintiff served its initial expert reports the same day.
 Expert discovery concluded on March 5, 2021.
 Defendants filed their motion for summary judgment on March 4, 2021, which was fully briefed on March 25, 2021.